Workers’ Compensation Act

 - Sec.
 31-294g.
 State employee notice of claim for compensation.

 - Sec.
 31-294h.
-Benefits for police officers suffering mental or emotional impairment.
+Benefits for police officers and firefighters suffering mental or emotional impairment.

 - Sec.
 31-294i.
 Municipal firefighters and police officers.
 Employer presumption of liability for cardiac emergencies.